MELcodes99/LEGIONSDK-V2/README.md

 # Legion SDK

 **Gas abstraction for Solana.** Your backend wallet pays native SOL transaction fees on behalf of users.
-You optionally collect a fee in any SPL token — or make transactions completely free.
-Works for any transaction type: token transfers, prediction markets, DEX swaps, payment rails, position opens, NFT mints, program calls — anything.
+You optionally collect a fee in any SPL token, or make transactions completely free.
+Works for any transaction type: token transfers, prediction markets, DEX swaps, payment rails, position opens, NFT mints, program calls, anything.

 ---